ronkok/Hurmet/docs/en/manual.md

     A value may be any Hurmet data type except a data frame or a nested dictionary.

+    A pre-existing variable can be one of the key:value pairs.
+    As in `dict = {"a": '4 ft²', A} = !`\
+    The display selector is necessary because this is not just an assignment of a literal.
+A calculation has to run in order to get the value of the variable `A`.

     Call individual values from a dictionary with a key in brackets, as in `A = barArea["#3"]`.
 This notation also enables one to use a variable name for the key.
 Or, if the key qualifies as a valid [identifier](#identifiers), you